 Song Of The Weekend: Ray Davies – “I, The Victim”

 Ray Davies is one of the best songwriters of my lifetime.
 His body of work is amazing, and he is still going strong well into his Sixties.
-He may not have achieved the same level of notoriety of his peers over the years, but I challenge anyone who is a fan of rock music to sit down and listen to the vast collection of songs created by The Kinks and his solo work and not come away impressed.
-Pete Townshend has been vocal with his praise for him over the years and Bruce Springsteen and John Bon Jovi are both avid fans.
-He recently released a collaborative album called See My Friends in which many top artists (past and present) covered his hits with him.
+He may not have achieved the same level of notoriety as his peers over the years, but I challenge anyone who is a fan of rock music to sit down and listen to the vast collection of songs created by The Kinks and his solo work and not come away impressed.
+Pete Townshend has been vocal with his praise for him over the years, and Bruce Springsteen and John Bon Jovi are both avid fans.
+He recently released a collaborative album called See My Friends, in which many top artists (past and present) covered his hits with him.

 His songs run the whole gamut of human experience and have grown as he has grown.
 I have always appreciated artists who are able to capture the essence of life at any given point in time.
 Ray has been doing this effectively since the early 1960s.
 Sadly, due to the illness of his brother Dave and other complicated personal issues, The Kinks haven’t released an album in quite some time, but Ray has kept busy with his solo work.
 The two original and two retrospective albums created during this period have been nothing short of brilliant.
 Moreover, if you haven’t seen Ray live, I highly recommend it.
 He may not have the same vigor from his youth, but his stage presence is something to behold.